Web Key IT’s 16 Steps

 If there are any forms or input fields (i.e. Search feature)

-- Are the form fields properly labelled?
+- Are the form fields properly labeled?

 - If you make a mistake (try to make at least one), do the error messages display appropriately?